-Kärcher Window Vac WV 6 Plus
+Kärcher Window vac WV 6 Plus

 - Original Kärcher quality from the inventor of the Window Vac.

-- Suitable for all smooth surfaces, such as tiles, mirrors, condensation, worktops and shower screens.
+- Suitable for all smooth surfaces, such as tiles, mirrors or shower cabins.

 Specifications